 Ofsted in January 2020 stated, “Pupils feel valued.
 Children are well behaved and can resolve conflict independently. …All pupils are treated equally well…Pupils’ excellent personal development is a significant feature of this school.
 Pupils behave well and are eager to learn.
 Older pupils act as role models and support younger pupils….Personal development is outstanding because the school goes over and above to provide rich experiences for every pupil.”

-Below are examples of our house teams rights respecting charters, “Annfield Plain’s Big Promise” and a link to other sites you may find useful.
+Below are examples of our house teams rights respecting charters, “Annfield Plain’s Big Promise”.